Carpal Tunnel Syndrome (CTS)

 When your hand or arm starts feeling a numbness, thumb weakness, dull aching or tingling sensation, due to the compression of the median nerve, it is the beginning of CTS.
 Initially it is more pronounced in the nights but later starts happening in the day time too.
 Since the grip strength gets reduced, you may not be able to grasp even small items.

-What are the treatment methods for CTS?
+What are the treatment methods for Carpal Tunnel Syndrome?

 As with any disease, starting treatment early can help a lot.
 The best treatment is taking rest, or repetitive hand and wrist movement.
-Some of the natural and medical (non-surgical methods) are described below:

-• Take more frequent breaks to rest your hands.
+- Take more frequent breaks to rest your hands.
 Avoiding activities that worsen symptoms and applying cold packs to reduce swelling also may help.

-• A splint that holds your wrist (esp. for pregnant ladies) still while sleeping can help relieve nighttime symptoms of tingling and numbness.
+- A splint that holds your wrist (esp. for pregnant ladies) still while sleeping can help relieve nighttime symptoms of tingling and numbness.

-• Using the largest joints possible when lifting, such as the shoulder, to avoid strain on the wrists, hands, and fingers
+- Using the largest joints possible when lifting, such as the shoulder, to avoid strain on the wrists, hands, and fingers

-• Not holding objects in the same way for too long
+- Not holding objects in the same way for too long

-• Avoiding power tools that vibrate, such as jackhammers and floor sanders
+- Avoiding power tools that vibrate, such as jackhammers and floor sanders

 A few medicines are also prescribed for this condition:

-• Corticosteroids.
-Your doctor may inject your carpal tunnel with a corticosteroid such as cortisone to relieve pain.
+- Corticosteroids: Your doctor may inject your carpal tunnel with a corticosteroid to relieve pain.
 Sometimes your doctor uses an ultrasound to guide these injections.
+Corticosteroids decrease inflammation and swelling, which relieves pressure on the median nerve.

 Surgery

-Carpal tunnel surgery is done to relieve the pressure by cutting the ligament pressing on the median nerve.
+Surgery is usually a last stage measure and prescribed when all other methods fail.
+Carpal tunnel syndrome surgery is done to relieve the pressure by cutting the ligament pressing on the median nerve.
+The surgery may be performed with two different techniques:

-Endoscopic surgery – Your surgeon uses a telescope-like device with a tiny camera attached to it (endoscope) to see inside your carpal tunnel.
+- Endoscopic surgery – Your surgeon uses a telescope-like device with a tiny camera attached to it (endoscope) to see inside your carpal tunnel.
 Your surgeon cuts the ligament through one or two small incisions in your hand or wrist.
+Endoscopic surgery may result in less pain than does open surgery in the first few days or weeks after surgery.

-Open surgery – Your surgeon makes an incision in the palm of your hand over the carpal tunnel and cuts through the ligament to free the nerve.
+- Open surgery – Your surgeon makes an incision in the palm of your hand over the carpal tunnel and cuts through the ligament to free the nerve.

 During the healing process after the surgery, the ligament tissues gradually grow back together while allowing more room for the nerve.
 This internal healing process typically takes several months, but the skin heals in a few weeks.